Joe Mohen: Early career

 Mohen started his career working for Chase Bank on Wall Street, and became an officer at Citibank at 24 years old.
 Having worked as a software engineer for six years, Mohen became a Certified Computer Professional in Systems Development in 1985.
-The following year he founded Proginet Corporation of which he served as CEO until September 1996, and remained a Chairman through 1998.
+The following year he founded Proginet Corporation, which he served as CEO of until September 1996, and remained a Chairman through 1998.
 In 1987, Proginet created a complex software package called XCOM, which sold in 1992 to a predecessor company of Computer Associates, and was one of the software products to span more than eleven computer operating systems.
 The renamed CA-XCOM was sold by Computer Associates through 2017.
 As CEO, Mohen secured equity stakes from both Novell and Microsoft in Proginet; Proginet was later acquired by Tibco Software.
 Mohen also was a contributing editor and columnist for eWeek, Data Communications Magazine, and Network World; in 1989, he wrote a widely quoted article, called "Seeking a Cure for the Vaporware Epidemic", writing "my own estimate is that at the time of announcement, 10% of software products don't actually exist ...
 Vendors that are unwilling to [prove it exists] shouldn't announce their packages to the press", blaming the press for not investigating claims by developers, saying "If the pharmaceutical industry were this careless, I could announce a cure for cancer today – to a believing press."

 In 1990-1992, Mohen was a committee member for setting standards for Open Systems Interconnections Protocols, with representatives from computer and telecommunications organizations from around the world.